Dvoc31/Employee_Attrition/README.md

   - Attrition status (Yes/No)

-- Technologies Used
+- Technologies Used:
   - **Python** – Programming language for data analysis
   - **Pandas** – Data manipulation, cleaning, and exploration
   - **Matplotlib** – Visualizing data using pie charts, bar charts, and histograms